 How I Work

-When couples first come to see me, they’re usually nervous and angry.
+When couples first connect with me, they’re usually nervous and angry.
 All I ask is that they be honest.
 If that means yelling or crying, go for it.
 My job is to help you sort through that.
 After the first few weeks, though, I expect we’ll be more deeply involved in the work.
 If the couple wants to continue working between the sessions, I have homework I can assign based on what we’re doing.

 How To Get Started With Me

 Because I believe the right therapist is truly the key to successful counseling, it’s important to me to work with couples or individuals who are a good fit for how I work.
 If what you see on my site and social media resonates, let’s connect.
 If it doesn’t, I’m happy to refer you to someone who might be a better fit in the Marietta area.